Battle of Versa: Battle

 The battle took place after noon and continued until 14:00 on the wooden bridge over the Torre river, between the Italian army arriving from Palmanova, as the vanguard of Cialdini's expedition, and the Austrian troops encamped on the bank left of the Torre torrent.

-After the war, 38 Italian soldiers were awarded, and the Regiment Lancieri di Firenze received the bronze medal for military valor.
+After the war, 38 Italian soldiers were awarded, and the Regiment "Lancieri di Firenze" was awarded a Bronze Medal of Military Valor.

 In 2016, some graves of the soldiers who fell during the battle were found in the bed of the Torre.